The systems you’ve used to grow your business in the past are not the systems that will support you into the future.

 The Solution?
 Start with a phased migration where you move a small number of users such as 3-5% and then 10-15%, and then 30-40%.
 Once you’ve done this several times and you feel comfortable with the process, then you can remove all of the remaining users at once with confidence.

 Optimizing data is another potential challenge companies sometimes face.
-Migrating from a relational database to NoSQL isn’t particularly difficult; however, the new system needs to be optimized for your application.
+Migrating from a SQL to NoSQL database isn’t particularly difficult; however, the new system needs to be optimized for your application.
 To ensure your new system is optimized for your application, you will need to know which queries your app runs and which queries you want to optimize the data store for so you can avoid any speed problems.

 Choosing the Right Database Design